 You don’t!
 Highline Schools Foundation has two main (2) applications.
-For students continuing their education at a 2 or 4-year college or university, our general Highline Schools Foundation scholarship application will be used to consider students for most HSF scholarships.
-For students continuing their education at an accredited community or technical college or a vocational or trade school, our Trades Scholarship application will be used to consider students for the TinShip and Powell Family scholarships.
+Students continuing their education at a 2 or 4-year college or university will complete the general scholarship application.
+Students continuing their education at an accredited technical college or a vocational or trade school will use the Trades Scholarship application.

 I’ve submitted my application, but need to send in additional paperwork.
 Where should they go?